The 2019 – 2020 Ribber Rock Out starts in October!

 Check in times with our coaches

 There will be multiple opportunities to check in with some of our Guild members who are experts in using the ribber.
 They will be available for a two-hour window on a particular date and you can give them a call to help with walking through a problem.
-Those dates are yet to be determined.
+Those dates and times will be announced in the monthly newsletter.

 Easy Rib Cardigan (For the standard gauge machine)